Find Schools

 • Prepare tables, graphs, fact sheets, and written reports summarizing research results.

-Skills Needed to be a Social Science Research Assistant
+Social Science Research Assistant Skills

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.